zzz945/public-blog/Resume 2020 v2.md

 ### Didi

 #### Time Machine Project
-Time Machine is a user behavior analysis tool that assists PM and market operations users to make decisions and assists RD in analyzing problems.
+Time Machine is a user behavior analysis tool that assists PM and market operations users to make decisions and assists RD to solve problems.
 It Contains the following core functions:
 1. User tag system
 2. User activity chart & session list
 3. User behavior timeline